The moment you say a product is made in Japan, what’s the perception you have? That it’s of good quality, durable and trustworthy, right?

 India is quite effortlessly leading the world: when it comes to population.
 While India’s mammoth head count comes with a bunch of problems, it also is a vast, unexplored ocean of opportunities.

-For India to actually tap into its biggest strength (we are going to think positive), we need to develop our own markets and build our own solutions.
+For India to actually tap into its biggest strength (we are going to think positively), we need to develop our own markets and build our own solutions.
 In order to do that, we need to create new solutions and new technologies in our own unique way.

-What India needs to do now is to develop its own practices, find its own secret sauce of how to build great companies and great products.
+What India needs to do now is to develop its own practices, and find its own secret sauce of how to build great companies and great products.
 In order to do that, we need to innovate and invent our own practices, just like Japan did in the 1970s to become a global powerhouse.
 They have done it before us, they have done the hard work.
 All we need to do is copy-paste that formula.
 Now, copy-paste doesn’t mean aping Japan.
 It means we copy their philosophy and paste it (intelligently) to fit India.

 Thoughts Are Things